 While Viennese artists continued to push forward Vienna Modernism in the early 20th century, some of their German colleagues began to develop another genre.
 The Leopold Museum showcases the latter’s efforts in the German Expressionism exhibition.

-- Highlights from the Braglia and Johenning collections
+- Includes highlights from the prestigious Braglia and Johenning collections

 - Works by Kandinsky, Klee and many more